icann/resolver-testbed/setup-and-running.md

 * Get the recent Debiain image from `http://cdimage.debian.org/cdimage/release/current/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`

-* Choose which SSH keys you will use for logging into the VMs on the testbed.
-This needs to have the private key _not_ password-protected, so you might want to create a new keypair for the testbed.
-To ease installation, you might put this as an authized_keys file on a locally-managed web server.

 * In VirtualBox, choose File &rarr; Host Network Manager and make sure that vboxnet0 is defined.
 If it is not, click the "Create" button to define it.